-Core exams will take place in the main exam venues - the Theatre Hall and Sports Hall.
-This will allow you to experience what it is like to sit your exams under JCQ exam conditions.
+Core subject exams will take place in the main exam venues, such as the Sports Hall.
+This will allow students to experience what it is like to sit your exams under JCQ exam conditions.
 Although this may be daunting at first, it means that by the time you sit your real GCSE exams, you have become comfortable and familiar with the routines and expectations.
 Students who have been tested and are entitled to Access Arrangements will have these in place.

-Mock exams do cause disruption to lesson and learning time so we will try tried to minimise the impact of this.
-Your core exams will take place during core lessons.
-Your option subjects will have their exams during their double lessons.
+Mock exams do cause disruption to lesson and learning time so we will try to minimise the impact of this.
+Your core exams will take place where possible, during core lesson time.
+Your option subjects may have their exams during their double lessons in class.
 This means classes are not disrupted by half the students missing or arriving late because they have been in another exam.